hydroper-jet/lang/design/design.md

 Indexing by a number type is equivalent to using one of the interfaces `jetwork.operators.Get`, `jetwork.operators.Set`, and `jetwork.operators.Delete`.

+Unlike ECMAScript, the `in` operator is not property-tied: it always uses the `jetwork.operators.Has` interface.

 # Package (registry namespace)

 A package manifest specifies dependencies by a *registry namespace*.
 Packages that do not specify a registry namespace belong to the `*` registry namespace.
 The namespace "http://www.w3.org/web" is generally used for websites or web applications.